isjeffcom/coronvirusFigureUK/readme.md

 ### API USAGE NOTICE
 There are not much access barriers for this public API.
 The only thing I ask for is: <br>

-<b>PLEASE</b> do not attack or harm this as this is not build for profit, it's for people to obtain and understand information<br>
+<b>PLEASE</b> do not attack or harm the server as this is not build for profit, it's for people to obtain and understand information<br>
 <b>PLEASE</b> be careful when you testing this API in your product as it could be potentially create damage<br>
-<b>PLEASE</b> make sure you have cached data on your side if you are building a 2 customer product as this API is not guaranteed 24/7 stable.<br>
+<b>PLEASE</b> make sure you have cached data on your side if you are building a product to customer as this API is not guaranteed 24/7 stable.<br>

 ## Getting Started